lessy-community/lessy/docs/installation.md

-# Install Project Zero for development
+# Install Lessy for development

 ## Configure PostgreSQL

-Project Zero uses PostgreSQL as database by default.
+Lessy uses PostgreSQL as database by default.
 You may install it through your distribution's packages manager.
 User and password are `postgres`.
 You may create it as following:

 ```bash